Lochie Hughes

-Lachlan "Lochie" Hughes (born 15 March 2002) is an Australian racing driver set to compete in the Indy NXT for Andretti Global.
-Hughes previously competed in the 2024 USF2000 Championship driving for Jay Howard Driver Development, where he won the title.
-He is the 2022 Formula 4 United States champion and the 2024 USF Pro 2000 champion.
+Lachlan "Lochie" Hughes (born 15 March 2002) is an Australian racing driver who currently competes in Indy NXT for Andretti Global and serves as a reserve driver for the team in the IndyCar Series.

+Hughes made his American open-wheel debut in 2022, winning the 2022 Formula 4 United States Championship for Jay Howard Driver Development.
+He then finished third in the 2023 USF2000 Championship and won the 2024 USF Pro 2000 Championship.
+In his debut Indy NXT season in 2025, he finished third.

 Career

 Karting

 Hughes would have success in karting, finishing second in both the Florida Winter Tour, the WSK Gold cup and the Australian Kart Championship in 2014, 2015 and 2017 respectively.

 Australian Formula 4 Championship

 2018

 In 2018, Hughes would make his car racing debut in the Australian Formula 4 Championship driving for Team BRM.
 He would get his maiden win in the series at Winton Motor Raceway.
 Hughes would finish the season fifth in the standings and rookie champion.

 2019

 Hughes would return to the series in 2019 once again driving for Team BRM.
 He would get three wins, two poles, and eleven podiums during the season to finish second behind champion Luis Leeds.